hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 node01   84m          2%     922Mi           23%
 ```

-Metrics information should also be in the dashboard.
-Launch the [Kubernetes dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/) and in a few moments, charts and line graphs will start appearing on the dashboard pages.
-These graphs are provided by the metrics-server.
+Metrics information is also reflected in the dashboard.
+Launch the [Kubernetes dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/) and in pages for each resource the same Top information appears in the UI.
+The [Horizontal Pod Autoscalar](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) also utilizes these vital metrics to make decisions to scale up and down Pod instances.

+Once you need more metrics that are gathered over time, then typically Prometheus is added to the cluster.